glaukiol1/Gago/docs/datatypes.md

 - string (in Go: `lang.StringType`)
 - int (in Go: `lang.IntType`)
+- float (in Go: `lang.FloatType`) Only support for embedding, not yet working as a Datatype.

 The implementation of these datatypes can be found in the `lang` folder.